humdrum-tools/humdrum-documentation/guide/ch24/index.md

 ```

 This will find and output all records that contain the number 7; the
-**-n** option means that the corresponding line number will also be
+<span class="option">n</span> option means that the corresponding line number will also be
 output.

 However, we want to find instances where two or more 7s occur on a